Science Marries Folklore!

-We started before Easter with a Manchester Day Parade Meeting in Europia’s facilities in Ada House, where we made a big brain strom around Central and Eastern Europe, Science, Heureka, Poland, Latvia.
+We started before Easter with a Manchester Day Parade Meeting in Europia’s facilities in Ada House, where we made a big brainstorm around Central and Eastern Europe, Science, Heureka, Poland, Latvia.
 Candida Boyes from Walk the Plank and Kush Chottera from Europia were part of the meeting and so were around ten Polish, Latvian, and Russian community participants.
-From these ideas Anthropologist, Europian and lead Artist for the Manchester Day Parade Project, Hannah C. Wadle, developed three different artistic vision and drew them on big posters.
+From these ideas anthropologist, Europian and Lead Artist for the Manchester Day Parade Project, Hannah C. Wadle, developed three different artistic vision and drew them on big posters.

 PLANNING, PICKING, WORKSHOPS

-A meeting was arranged with Candida, and a next meeting with Candida annd Ruta Staseviciute.
-Ruta is a puppet artist who is based in Liverpool works for the Lantern Company and agreed to collaborate on the project.
-With Ruta, Candida assigned me an excellent partners to bring the our idea of “Science marries Folklore” to life and help it materialise.
-On the induction meeting at the Old Granada Studios, the space we would be using as a workshop for building the floats, Hannah picked the frame for our centre piece.
+A meeting was arranged with Candida followed by another meeting with Candida and Ruta Staseviciute.
+Ruta is a puppet artist who is based in Liverpool, works for the Lantern Company and agreed to collaborate on the project.
+With Ruta, Candida assigned me an excellent partner to bring our idea of “Science marries Folklore” to life and help it materialise.
+On the induction meeting at the Old Granada Studios, the space we would be using as a workshop for building the floats, Hannah picked the frame for our centrepiece.

 Next, we set up four community workshops on Saturdays in May and June for costume making and dancing, so that everyone could get involved.